James Reed (businessman): Personal life

 Reed is married to the artist, beekeeper and whisky entrepreneur Nicola Arkell Reed.
 The couple live in London and Wiltshire and have six children.
 His hobbies include running, riding and driving horses, football and mountaineering.
 Reed rides a Vespa to work.
 He has participated in two of Reed's annual Alpine Leadership Challenges, led by the alpinist Stefan Gatt.

 Reed has identified his father as the person he most admires in the recruitment industry, and King Alfred the Great as his boyhood hero.

 Honours and awards

-In 2019 Reed was voted top recruitment CEO on Glassdoor's Employees' Choice awards, and 20th CEO across all industries.
-In the same year he was named in the Europe Staffing 100 list of recruitment professionals, published by Staffing Industry Analysis.
-In 2020 CEO Today magazine named Reed in its list of notable CEOs.
-In 2021 the TIARA Recruitment Awards added Reed to the Saffery Champness Hall of Fame, for his contribution to the recruitment industry.

 Reed was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to business and charity.

-He is a Fellow of the Chartered Institute of Personnel and Development (FCIPD).
+Reed has received several professional accolades throughout his career, including: